Rate Limiting

 X-RateLimit-LimitMaximum requests per minute

-X-RateLimit-RemainingRemaining requests in current window
+X-RateLimit-RemainingRemaining requests in the current window

-X-RateLimit-ResetUnix timestamp when limit resets
+X-RateLimit-ResetUnix timestamp when the limit resets

 X-RateLimit-Limit: 100